 An interesting fact about the ping is that the name comes from sonar technology where a wave is being sent and then an echo (ping) is being returned.
 The longer it takes for the echo to return, the further away an object must be.

-Ping tests are often being used to troubleshoot slow connections or network congestion, or simply checking if a device is online.
+Ping tests are often being used to troubleshoot slow connections or network congestion, or simply check if a device is online.

 Because ping testing is fairly straightforward, you can easily find out where the problems in your network occur and get a grip on how to solve those issues.